Songyu-Wang/cypress-plugin-playwright/README.md

 # cypress-plugin-playwright

+Warning ⚠️: This repo is mainly used for POC.
+It lacks so many utilities.
+Do not attempt to use it directly as it is.
+It is possible that I may come back to this and redo this the right way, but I highly doubt it.

 This Cypress plugin allows you to run playwright code within the cypress runner using the same chromium-family instance started by cypress.
 It is inspired by https://github.com/microsoft/playwright/issues/17056 to work around some cypress limitations and awkward ideologies

 This plugin does not assume your cypress and/or playwright versions.
 Install them separately